 Refrigeration vs Cryogenics

 The basic difference between refrigeration and cryogenics lies in the working temperature range.
-Refrigeration is the process of generating and maintaining a low temperature below atmospheric temperature or ambient conditions.
+It is the process of generating and maintaining a low temperature below atmospheric temperature or ambient conditions.
 This temperature range for refrigeration is up to -74 oC and common examples are domestic refrigerators, freezers, water coolers, air conditioners, cold storage, ice plants, etc. On the other hand, cryogenics mostly deals with very low temperatures below -150 oC.
 These applications which use very very low temperatures are CT Scan, MRI, Cryo pumps, Superconductivity, cryocoolers, liquid nitrogen powered vehicles, space applications including cooling of cameras onboard satellites, medical, and biological applications.

 Refrigerator – Cryorefrigerator: